 Many credit cards also offer a CDW when you use them to pay for the rental — but you’ll need to decline the rental car’s coverage to be eligible.

 If you don’t buy a CDW or aren’t covered by your personal car insurance, you’re responsible for any damages to the rental — sometimes the full value.

 If you buy CDW, your coverage could be canceled if you damage the car while driving recklessly or under the influence of alcohol or drugs.
 The coverage also could be canceled if you let an unauthorized person drive the rental.

 Most rental companies place a hold — or a block — on your debit or credit card for more than the agreed on rental cost.
-That’s to protect themselves from possible charges beyond the amount that was authorized.
-Companies do this to make sure there’s enough money or credit available to pay for your final bill.
+Companies want to make sure there’s enough money or credit available to cover your final bill — including extra charges that may come up.
 They won’t process the blocked amount if you return the car as promised in your rental contract.
 If you’re near your credit limit or you have a low balance in your bank account when a block is placed, your card could be declined for additional purchases.

 the Federal Trade Commission at ReportFraud.ftc.gov